 3. Consider purchasing from HP’s suite of products containing recycled content

 Ranging from high energy efficiency products to hardware using recycled plastics, HP offers an entire portfolio

-of products including laptops, printers, and several other products with low environmental impact.
+, and several other products with low environmental impact.

 The past year has exposed how the daily habits of both individuals and corporations contribute to the health of our planet.
 And while we hope to get back to our normal routines soon, we can still work together towards a more equitable and sustainable planet.
 For HP, that will always remain at the forefront of product and program innovations.

 About the author: Sima Thakkar is a contributing writer for HP® Tech Takes.
 Sima is a writer based out of California, whose work has appeared on TechSoup and other NGOs worldwide.